sfeir-open-source/sfeir-school-terraform/steps/09-terraform-cloud/README.md

 #### Create a new gitlab repository

-Use this folder, and push content to gitlab.
+Use this directory, and push content to gitlab.
 First create a new gitlab repository, then push this content using :

 ```